Getting married at toronto city hall: what to know + photo locations nearby

 Old City Hall

-Located at Queen Street West, Old City Hall is a historic building with stone arches, warm textures, and timeless architecture.
-It’s perfect if you’re drawn to a more classic, documentary feel.
+Located at the corner of Queen Street West and Bay Street, Old City Hall is a historic landmark built in the Romanesque style with stone arches, warm sandstone textures, and timeless architecture.
+If you are drawn to a more classic, documentary feel, this is your space.

 New City Hall

-Just across Nathan Phillips Square, New City Hall is modern and bright, with clean lines and lots of natural light.
-It feels more minimal and contemporary.
+Just across Nathan Phillips Square, New City Hall is modern and bright with clean lines and lots of natural light.
+It feels more minimal and contemporary, and the square outside gives you a lot of room to move after the ceremony.

-Both are beautiful, it really comes down to the atmosphere you’re drawn to.
+Both are beautiful.
+It really comes down to the atmosphere you are drawn to.

 Osgoode Hall & Gardens